How to Create & Access R Matrix – 5 Operations that you Must Check!

 div <- mat1/mat2 #Division of mat1 and mat2 print(div) #Printing the division

-- In geology, Matrices is been used for taking surveys and hence, used for plotting graphs, statistics, and studies in almost different fields.
+- In geology, matrices are used for taking surveys and also used for plotting graphs, statistics, and studies in different fields.

-- To represent the real world data are like traits of people’s population.
+- To represent the real world data is like traits of people’s population.
 They are the best representation method for plotting common survey things.

 - In robotics and automation, matrices are the best elements for the robot movements.

-- Matrices are used in calculating the gross domestic products in economics.
-Therefore, it helps in calculating goods product efficiency.
+- Matrices are used in calculating the gross domestic products in Economics.
+Therefore, it helps in calculating the efficiency of goods and products.

-- In computer-based application, matrices play a vital role in the projection of three-dimensional image into a two-dimensional screen creating the realistic seeming motions.
+- In computer-based application, matrices play a vital role in the projection of three-dimensional image into a two-dimensional screen, creating a realistic seeming motion.

 - In physical related applications, matrices can be applied in the study of an electrical circuit.

-Hence, we have studied in detail about R matrices.
-Moreover, we learned about uses of matrices and we also called it operations which we perform on other matrices functions by using this.
-So, this above-mentioned information is sufficient enough to understand matrices and their uses.
+We have studied in detail about R matrices.
+Moreover, we learned about the uses of matrices and operations which we perform on other matrices functions.
+So, I hope the above-mentioned information is sufficient enough to understand matrices and their uses.